eternalstash/eternalstash/README.md

 ![logo](docs/eternalstash-logo-wide.png)

-A Kubernetes operator for storing all workload objects inside an inventory
+A Kubernetes component for storing all workload objects inside an inventory

 ## Installation